Received: November 13th, 2012 / Written: January 16th-24th, 2019

 -----------------------------------------------------------------------

 Athena may have been blatant in the H.R.
-Giger inspiration here, but Irem had beat them to it with their R-Type franchise, and some of the ex-employees of Irem would go on to form the company Produce, who woul-----oh, sorry, I brought that up last time.
-Not sure why I felt the need to bring that up again,
+Giger inspiration here, but Irem had beat them to it with their R-Type franchise, and some of the ex-employees of Irem would go on to form the company Produce, who woul-----oh, sorry, not sure why I'm bringing that up

 Speaking of games that had their reputation tarnished by the American version because of arrogant arseholes, mixed in that case with incompetence and contempt...